89bio (NASDAQ:ETNB) Shares Gap Up to $23.73

-ETNB has been the subject of several analyst reports.
-Chardan Capital increased their target price on 89bio from $59.00 to $95.00 and gave the company a “buy” rating in a report on Tuesday, September 15th.
-BTIG Research upped their price target on 89bio from $51.00 to $58.00 and gave the company a “buy” rating in a research report on Tuesday, September 15th.
-Piper Sandler began coverage on 89bio in a research report on Thursday, July 30th.
-They set an “overweight” rating and a $54.00 price target for the company.
-Bank of America raised 89bio from a “neutral” rating to a “buy” rating and set a $43.00 price target for the company in a research report on Friday, September 25th.
-Finally, BofA Securities raised 89bio from a “neutral” rating to a “buy” rating and upped their price target for the company from $37.00 to $43.00 in a research report on Friday, September 25th.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and an average price target of $53.60.
+Several research firms recently weighed in on ETNB.
+Chardan Capital upped their price target on shares of 89bio from $59.00 to $95.00 and gave the stock a “buy” rating in a research report on Tuesday, September 15th.
+BofA Securities upgraded shares of 89bio from a “neutral” rating to a “buy” rating and increased their price objective for the company from $37.00 to $43.00 in a report on Friday, September 25th.
+BTIG Research increased their price objective on shares of 89bio from $51.00 to $58.00 and gave the company a “buy” rating in a report on Tuesday, September 15th.
+Piper Sandler initiated coverage on shares of 89bio in a report on Thursday, July 30th.
+They issued an “overweight” rating and a $54.00 price objective for the company.
+Finally, BidaskClub downgraded shares of 89bio from a “hold” rating to a “sell” rating in a report on Tuesday, September 22nd.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus price target of $53.60.

-In other news, Director Ra Capital Management, L.P. purchased 1,300,000 shares of the company’s stock in a transaction dated Thursday, September 17th.
-The shares were purchased at an average cost of $28.00 per share, for a total transaction of $36,400,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Orbimed Advisors Llc sold 275,000 shares of the firm’s stock in a transaction on Monday, September 21st.
-The stock was sold at an average price of $28.00, for a total value of $7,700,000.00.
+In related news, Director Ra Capital Management, L.P. acquired 1,300,000 shares of the stock in a transaction that occurred on Thursday, September 17th.
+The stock was purchased at an average price of $28.00 per share, with a total value of $36,400,000.00.
+The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Orbimed Advisors Llc sold 275,000 shares of the stock in a transaction that occurred on Monday, September 21st.
+The stock was sold at an average price of $28.00, for a total transaction of $7,700,000.00.
 The disclosure for this sale can be found here.
 18.10% of the stock is owned by company insiders.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Charles Schwab Investment Management Inc. boosted its stake in shares of 89bio by 8.6% in the 2nd quarter.
-Charles Schwab Investment Management Inc. now owns 31,286 shares of the company’s stock worth $624,000 after buying an additional 2,481 shares during the last quarter.
-Point72 Asset Management L.P. purchased a new position in shares of 89bio in the 2nd quarter worth $433,000.
-Bank of America Corp DE boosted its stake in shares of 89bio by 56.7% in the 2nd quarter.
-Bank of America Corp DE now owns 16,423 shares of the company’s stock worth $327,000 after buying an additional 5,940 shares during the last quarter.
-Logos Global Management LP boosted its stake in shares of 89bio by 17.4% in the 2nd quarter.
-Logos Global Management LP now owns 290,000 shares of the company’s stock worth $5,780,000 after buying an additional 43,000 shares during the last quarter.
-Finally, HC Advisors LLC purchased a new position in shares of 89bio in the 2nd quarter worth $267,000.
-Hedge funds and other institutional investors own 63.13% of the company’s stock.
+Several large investors have recently bought and sold shares of the stock.
+VR Adviser LLC purchased a new position in shares of 89bio during the 1st quarter worth approximately $24,043,000.
+Logos Global Management LP boosted its position in 89bio by 17.4% in the 2nd quarter.
+Logos Global Management LP now owns 290,000 shares of the company’s stock valued at $5,780,000 after buying an additional 43,000 shares during the period.
+Geode Capital Management LLC boosted its position in 89bio by 23.1% in the 1st quarter.
+Geode Capital Management LLC now owns 69,002 shares of the company’s stock valued at $1,742,000 after buying an additional 12,969 shares during the period.
+State Street Corp lifted its position in shares of 89bio by 130.5% during the 1st quarter.
+State Street Corp now owns 48,086 shares of the company’s stock worth $1,214,000 after purchasing an additional 27,222 shares during the last quarter.
+Finally, Nuveen Asset Management LLC acquired a new stake in 89bio during the 1st quarter worth $1,102,000.
+63.13% of the stock is owned by hedge funds and other institutional investors.

 89bio, Inc, a clinical-stage biopharmaceutical company, focuses on the development and commercialization of therapies for the treatment of liver and cardio-metabolic diseases.
 Its lead product candidate, BIO89-100, a glycoPEGylated analog of fibroblast growth factor 21 that is being developed for the treatment of nonalcoholic steatohepatitis.